|Born: 31 Jan 1894

-Ernest Frank Allfrey (Junior) was born on the 31st January 1894 in East Sussex, and died in 1971.
+Ernest Frank Allfrey (Junior) was born on the 31st January 1894 in the St Paul's district of Brighton, East Sussex, and died in 1971.

 His father died when he was seven, and in 1901 he is living with his newly widowed mother at 29 Sussex Street, Brighton along with his 1 year old brother Cecil.